Rapid cooling of the in-plane motion of two-dimensional ion crystals in a Penning trap to millikelvin temperatures

-However, efficient cooling of $\mathrm{KE}_\perp$ does not imply that the potential energy ($\mathrm{PE}$) associated with planar motion is also well cooled.
-The reason is that the presence of a strong trapping magnetic field $\mathbf{B}$ leads to unconventional normal modes in the planar direction ($\perp \mathbf{B}$), which can be classified into a low-frequency $\exb$ branch dominated by potential energy and a high-frequency cyclotron branch dominated by kinetic energy~\cite{Shankar2020,Dubin2020}.
-In the strongly magnetized regime of current experiments, simulations suggest that the $\exb$ and cyclotron modes do not equilibrate~\cite{Tang2021}, allowing the possibility for large $\mathrm{PE}$ to persist due to in-plane motions despite efficient cooling of $\mathrm{KE}_\perp$.
-This is in contrast to the drumhead modes, whose total energy is on average equally shared between $\mathrm{KE}_\parallel$ and $\mathrm{PE}$, and hence cooling $\mathrm{KE}_\parallel$ leads to an equal reduction of the $\mathrm{PE}$.
-From our simulations, we find that the potential energy associated with the planar motion is not efficiently cooled under current experimental conditions.
-Interestingly, as shown in Fig.~\ref{fig:coupling}(c), our simulations suggest the potential and kinetic energy have vastly different cooling rates.
-The planar and drumhead kinetic energies, $\mathrm{KE}_\perp$ and $\mathrm{KE}_\parallel$, are cooled to millikelvin temperatures in roughly $1$ ms, whereas after a brief cooling related to a reduction in $\mathrm{KE}_\parallel$, $\mathrm{PE}$ is not significantly cooled.
+However, efficient cooling of $\mathrm{KE}_\perp$ does not necessarily imply effective cooling of the potential energy fluctuations ($\mathrm{PE}$) that are associated with planar motions.
+The presence of a strong trapping magnetic field $\mathbf{B}$ leads to unconventional normal modes in the planar direction, which can be classified into a low-frequency $\exb$ branch dominated by $\mathrm{PE}$ and a high-frequency cyclotron branch dominated by $\mathrm{KE}_\perp$~\cite{Shankar2020,Dubin2020}.
+Simulations suggest that the $\exb$ and cyclotron modes do not equilibrate~\cite{Tang2021}, allowing the possibility for large $\mathrm{PE}$ to persist despite efficient cooling of $\mathrm{KE}_\perp$.
+This is in contrast to the drumhead modes, whose total energy is, on average, equally shared between axial kinetic energy ($\mathrm{KE}_\parallel$) and $\mathrm{PE}$, and hence cooling $\mathrm{KE}_\parallel$ leads to an equal reduction of the $\mathrm{PE}$.
+From our simulations, we find that the $\mathrm{PE}$ associated with planar motion is not efficiently cooled under current experimental conditions.
+Interestingly, as shown in Fig.~\ref{fig:coupling}(c), our simulations suggest the potential and kinetic energies have vastly different cooling rates. $\mathrm{KE}_\perp$ and $\mathrm{KE}_\parallel$ are cooled to millikelvin temperatures in roughly $1$ ms, whereas after a brief cooling related to the reduction in $\mathrm{KE}_\parallel$, $\mathrm{PE}$ is not significantly cooled.